biancarosa/discoverspot/README.md

 # ClientID/ClientSecret

-Configs are stored in a file ignored by git named config.json, which defined client_id and client_secret variables
+Configs are stored in a file ignored by git named config.json, which defines client_id and client_secret variables

 # Credits